 Where is the baby located at 28 weeks?

+Amniotic fluid has pushed the fundus to about 3.25 inches above your belly button this week!
+If you’re not sure whether the baby has flipped head-down yet, there are a few ways to try and tell.
 If you can feel the baby’s hiccups, wherever you’re feeling them is likely the position of the head bobbing up and down.
 (I didn’t feel my first baby hiccup till nearly my due date, and I NEVER felt hiccups with my second.)

 If you’ve got a big, firm lump near the top of your uterus, you can try giving it a little push – if it’s baby’s butt, you might feel everything shift down a bit on the inside.
+Personally, I could never tell the difference between a head and a butt and relied on my doctor to tell me where my baby was!

 What does a baby look like at 28 weeks?